-I’ve recently installed this guide camera on my deep sky astrophotography rig, that includes a Sky-Watcher Esprit 100 ED telescope on an EQ6-R Pro mount.
+I’ve recently installed this guide camera on my deep sky astrophotography rig, which includes a Sky-Watcher Esprit 100 ED telescope on an EQ6-R Pro mount.
 The camera now sits in a 60mm StarField guide scope, anxiously waiting for clear skies.

-This is ZWO’s first miniature camera in its lineup, and the boy is the internal sensor tiny!
+This is ZWO’s first miniature camera in its lineup, and boy is the internal sensor tiny!
 It adds virtually zero weight to your imaging payload, and its slender profile takes up no more space than a 1.25” eyepiece.

 On top of the impressive specs of this miniature astronomy camera, it’s also one of the most popular guide cameras to use with the ASIair.

-My deep sky astrophotography kit with the ASI290MM Mini Guide Camera attached
+My deep-sky astrophotography kit with the ASI290MM Mini Guide Camera attached

 ZWO ASI290MM Mini